mahendranandi/Optimization-Algorithm/README.md

 ![Image of function](Images/pr_gd_cncv.png)
 ![Image of function](Images/pr_gd_cncv_3d.png)

 And finally We will use momentum updation to haldel these dificulties.
+Here to show the change I purposefully kept the momentum parameter high

 ![Image of function](Images/momentum.png)
 ![Image of function](Images/momentum_3d.png)